DMoest/design_v3/portfolio/content/technologies/css.md

 ---
 title: CSS
-description: This is the CSS page.
+description: This is the page about the CSS technology.
 icon: fas fa-code
 template: technologies
 ---